-However, you need to be sure of the building codes in your state before building your shed, so you're not at risk of getting fined by the state authorities.
+However, you must be sure of the building codes in your state before planning your shed.
+So you're not at risk of getting fined by the state authorities.

 What is a shed building permit?

-A shed permit is a document that permits you or your contractor to legally proceed with an accessory building.
-Property owners usually need to do building permit applications if they intend to erect sheds in their backyard.
+A shed permit is a document that permits you or your contractor to legally proceed with constructing a shed on your property.
+Homeowners usually need to submit a building permit application to erect a shed in their backyard.

-Not all sheds require permits, there are certain special exceptions depending on location and structure of shed as well.
+But not all sheds require permits.
+There are some exceptions based on the location and structure of the shed as well.

 Do you need a permit to build a shed in Atlanta, GA?

-You don't necessary need to go through the building permit application process if the shed you intend to build is less than 120 square feet and is not a commercial project.
+You don't need to go through the building permit application process if the shed you intend to build is less than 120 square feet and is not a commercial project.

-Also, when you are building a one-story shed (max 20 feet in height), you don't need a building permit.
-However, anything larger than that and more than 120 feet of floor area will require you to submit the relevant forms for a shed permit.
+Also, if building a one-story shed (max 20 feet in height), you don't need a building permit.
+However, any shed larger than 120 square feet of floor area will require you to submit the relevant forms for a shed permit.

 What size shed can I build without a permit in Georgia?

-If you decide to build a shed without a permit, then you have to follow the building spacing requirements.
-The minimum yard requirement for a shed without a permit is less than 120 sq. ft, and height limitations is set at one story.
+If you decide to build a shed without applying for a permit, then you have to follow the requirements for a shed without a permit.
+It must be less than 120 square feet in area and not more than one story (20 feet in height).

 Exceeding the maximum height or spacing requirement means you'll need to apply for a permit.